ishakmohmed/LEIA-Lightweight-Efficient-Ishaks-Assistant/README.md

-# This project is abandoned!
+# This project is abandoned (but I might checkout previous commits for revision)!